-1. Click the Switch to Media Reference Library button (img alt="Switch to Media Reference Library button icon" data-bbox="558 258 588 275").
+1. Click the Switch to Media Reference Library button ().
 The reference library specified in the Media Manager Options dialog is opened.
 Media in a reference library is displayed in gray text to indicate that the files are not available on your computer.
 2. Find the media you're looking for with a standard or advanced search.
 3. Tag media from the reference library as needed.
-For more information on tagging, see Tagging media files on page 75.
+For more information on tagging, see [Tagging media files](#) on page 71.
 4. When you select a file in a reference library, the Product Information pane displays information about the selected file and a link you can use to purchase the media.